 Sir Arthur Eddington was an eminent English astronomer, physicist and mathematician.
-He is noted for his groundbreaking research work in astrophysics.
-Being the first person to investigate the motion, internal structure and evolution of stars, Eddington is widely considered to be one of the greatest astronomers of all time.
+He is known for his groundbreaking research in astrophysics.
+He was the first person to investigate the motion, internal structure and evolution of stars and is widely considered to be one of the greatest astronomers of all time.

 Early Life and Education:

 Contributions and Achievements:

-He published his first book, “Stellar Movements and the structure of the Universe”, in 1914.
+Eddington published his first book, “Stellar Movements and the structure of the Universe”, in 1914.
 It laid the groundwork for our understanding of the structure of the universes.
-His book “The Internal Construction of the Stars”, another work by Eddington was published in 1926, which still remains one of the best-selling books about astronomy.
-His “Mathematical Theory of Relativity” was the earliest work in English language that explained the mathematical details of Einstein’s theory of gravitation.
+His book “The Internal Construction of the Stars”, published in 1926 remained one of the best-selling astronomy books for decades.

 Later Life and Death:

-Arthur Eddington became a fellow of the Royal Astronomical Society in 1906, and eight years later, an elected Fellow of the Royal Society in 1914.
+Arthur Eddington became a fellow of the Royal Astronomical Society in 1906, and eight years later, he became an elected Fellow of the Royal Society in 1914.
 He was knighted in 1930.

 Eddington never married died after an unsuccessful surgical operation in Cambridge, England on November 22, 1944.
 The Eddington Memorial Scholarship and Eddington Medal were established in his honor.